Space Generation Advisory Council: Events

-Regional, Local, and Online Events can be organised by any SGAC members by submitting a proposal on the SGAC Events Platform.
+Regional, Local, and Online Events can be organized by any SGAC members by submitting a proposal on the SGAC Events Platform.

-Projects Groups
+Project Groups

 SGAC is divided into several topical focus-groups, called Project Groups (PGs).
 Each PG is dedicated to a distinct space-related topic (see below) and serves as a platform within which the young space community can share their opinions, discuss, and debate current issues.
-This structure is designed to consolidate the expertise that exists within the SGAC network and draw in the targeted knowledge, skills and capabilities of young space leaders to bear on relevant topics for the peaceful advancement of space.
-This structure also ensures - and improves - coordination among the various segments of the organization.
+This structure is designed to consolidate the expertise that exists within the SGAC network and draw in the targeted knowledge, skills and capabilities of young space leaders for the peaceful advancement of space.
+This structure also ensures coordination among the various segments of the organization.

 As of 2020, the organization has a number of active projects: